WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Compatibility
 This should work for all iOS, iPadOS and even macOS devices, on the latest versions of all iOS, iPadOS and macOS.

+Beta versions will work but *may* become revoked around the 1 week mark.
+It is better to be on a release version!

 Versions that might not be supported are below iOS 12, iPadOS 13 and macOS 11.

 ## Part [1/4] Installing the WhySooooFurious DNS Blocker